crate/crate-sample-apps/python/documentation.md

-# Crate.IO Python Sample App Explanation
+# CrateDB Python Flask Sample Application

 ## Installation
-The Python client library for Crate is available on [PyPi](https://pypi.python.org/pypi/crate) and can be installed using `pip`.
+The Python client library for CrateDB is available on [PyPi](https://pypi.python.org/pypi/crate) and can be installed using `pip`.

 ```bash
 pip install crate
 ```

-The package `crate` contains both the Python Database API implementation and the Crate dialect for SQLAlchemy.
+The package `crate` contains both the Python Database API implementation and the CrateDB dialect for SQLAlchemy.

-In this example we only cover the usage of the Crate client.
+In this example we only cover the usage of the CrateDB client.

 ## Usage
-### Connecting to a Crate Cluster
+### Connecting to a CrateDB Cluster
-It's simple to connect to a single Crate node or cluster.
+It's simple to connect to a single CrateDB node or cluster.

-Import the `connect` method from the `crate.client` module and provide the `<host>:<port>` of a single Crate instance or a list to connect to.
-The port is the `HTTP` port (default `4200`) of the Crate node.
+Import the `connect` method from the `crate.client` module and provide the `<host>:<port>` of a single CrateDB instance or a list to connect to.
+The port is the `HTTP` port (default `4200`) of the CrateDB node.

 ```python
 from crate.client import connect